hughpearse/starling-interview-challenge/README.md

 which provide an sdk for interacting with our api.
 ```

 Notes: Existing Round-up API does *NOT* allow user to specify input parameter for a given week.
-This is a new type of round-up API.
+This challenge is a new type of round-up API.

 ![roundup-api](./docs/roundup-api.png)